 Upon completion of this program, students will be able to:

 - Read, prepare, analyze, and appraise financial statements.

 - Explain the relationships between the four functions of management.

 - Analyze and interpret data using descriptive and inferential statistics for business decision making.

 - Describe relevant elements of the American legal system and their impact on business.

-- Apply key economic concepts to the evaluation of relationships among individuals, business, and government entities
+- Apply key economic concepts to the evaluation of relationships among individuals, businesses and government entities.

 - Evaluate organizational performance based on ethics, law, sustainability and social responsibility.

 GENERAL EDUCATION REQUIREMENTS: (37 HRS.
 MIN.)